 This blog and my writing focus on passing the gospel to our children.
-Rightly we are concerned about the number who seem to grow up in a Christian home but reject the faith.
+Rightly we are concerned about the number who grow up in a Christian home but seem to reject the faith.

 But we must not make this the ultimate purpose of our lives or even our children’s lives.
 We should ask the deeper question of, “To what end?”